GoProperly/js-proper-logger/README.md

 npm install --save @goproperly/js-proper-logger
 ```

-Set and environment variable to set the level that should be logged at
+Set an environment variable to set the level that should be logged at
 (assuming this is a lambda this can be done via the AWS console):

 ```sh